miguel-angel-monjas/wmcommons-helpers/README.md

 1. `gencat_upload`: From the press release of the Generalitat of Catalonia.
 2. `moncloa_upload`: From the photo galleries of La Moncloa, the Ministry of Presidency of the Government of Spain.
 3. `moncloa_fototeca_upload`: From the photo library (*fototeca*) of La Moncloa, the Ministry of Presidency of the Government of Spain.
-4. `eldiario.es`: From [eldiario.es](http://www.eldiario.es/), a Spanish newspaper that publishes its contents under a CC-BY-SA license.
+4. `eldiario.es_upload`: From [eldiario.es](http://www.eldiario.es/), a Spanish newspaper that publishes its contents under a CC-BY-SA license.
 5. `diariomadrid`: From the press releases of [diario.madrid.es](http://diario.madrid.es/), the news room of the City of Madridy, which publishes its contents under a CC license as well.

 ### Installation